 You may also want to cut back on that fourth cup of coffee.
 While coffee can indeed stimulate your brain cells and give you a boost, too much can also cause a sudden crash in energy.

-So, what are the best snack options for office workers using DSE equipment?
+So, what are the best snack options for office workers using display screen equipment?

 Whilst it may be tempting to make a quick dash for your local bakery to enjoy a croissant, these snack choices can often leave you feeling lethargic — and worse for wear financially.